le-whiskeyman/GDD_Adventure/README.md

 # 🕹️GDD Adventure
 Professor Blake's GDD211-Lab3 Example Project

-Use this project as a template for implimenting your own art, animation, level design, and narrative.
+Use this project as a template for implementing your own art, animation, level design, and narrative.

 ---
 ## 🎨[Art](#art)  •  🗡️[Quests](#quests)